-I am a Certified Dental Assistant (CDA), a profession that I love, and one that I am passionate about.
-I have been ‘practicing’ for many years in general dentistry, in oral surgery, and as a CDA educator in beautiful British Columbia.
-I like that the word ‘practice’ implies that my chosen career is a work in progress!
+I am a Certified Dental Assistant (CDA), and an adult educator.
+I am passionate about both professions, and have been ‘practicing’ for many years in beautiful British Columbia.
+I like that the word ‘practice’ implies that my chosen careers are works in progress!
+I must also acknowledge that I am a grateful settler in Canada and specifically on the unceded territory of the Sylix Okanagan People.

 Perhaps I should begin by explaining what being a Certified Dental Assistant involves, specifically in the province of British Columbia.
 Upon completion of a ten month accredited certificate program (I attended Okanagan College), a CDA must register with the British Columbia College of Oral Health Professionals (BCCOHP) to become licensed to practice.
 The license is renewable annually.
 Requirements for renewal include: mandatory proof of consecutive practice, and a minimum of thirty-six hours of continuing education every three years.
 I love that the BCCOHP fosters lifelong learning!
 A CDA is licensed to practice under the direction of a dentist or dental specialist in many capacities, which include: setting up for treatment, assisting the doctor during treatment (passing instruments, irrigating, suctioning, retracting, mixing materials, placing matrices, placing etch & bond), giving post-operative instruction, removing sutures, providing preventative care (polishing clinical crowns, applying fluoride and desensitizers, placing pit & fissure sealants, and giving oral healthcare instruction), obtaining patient’s records (medical and dental history, intra oral and extra oral radiographs, study models, and digital impressions), maintaining a chain of asepsis in the dental office, and lastly (and most importantly) providing professional and compassionate patient care.
 A CDA can work in general dentistry, and in the dental specialties by receiving further certification modules in Orthodontics, Prosthodontics, and Sedation.
 CDAs also acquire National Certification by examination (NDAEB).

-This website archives my evolution from CDA to college educator.
+This website archives my evolution from CDA to Adult Educator.
 I digress along the way: that is go off on a tangent once in a while, and rant about topics outside of, but still connected to dentistry and education.
 My Blog Posts are my tangent.

 About the artwork: The art on my posts and pages are originals produced by my daughter Isabel Truant.